KumarRohit1423/KumarRohit1423/README.md

 ## About Me

-- I’m currently learnig Kotlin, ReactJS, TypeScript and other prerequisite backend technologies.
+- I’m currently learnig Rust and NextJS along with some other backend frameworks.
 - I have intermediate experience in C++ and Java, and beginner level knowledge of Python and C#.

 Here to learn and build together in order to improve as a community.